sdpython/onnx-extended/_doc/tutorial/build_cuda.rst

 The function accepts many source files whether they have extension c, cpp, cc, cu.
 Other link dependencies can be added as well by adding an instructions like `target_link_libraries(name PRIVATE lib_name)`.
+These project define constant `CUDA_VERSION`.
+For example, version 11.8 becomes `11080`.

 setup.py
 ++++++++